fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2024-11-11】[requestly / requestly](https://github.com/requestly/requestly) - Requestly was built to save developers time by intercepting and modifying HTTP Requests  It has now developed into an open\-source alternative to Charles Proxy and Telerik Fiddler that works directly in browsers without VPN and proxy Issues  It is used by more than 200,000+ front\-end developers and 11,000+ companies worldwide
+* 【2024-11-11】[TypeStrong / typedoc](https://github.com/TypeStrong/typedoc) - Documentation generator for TypeScript projects
 * 【2024-11-10】[software-mansion / react-native-screens](https://github.com/software-mansion/react-native-screens) - Native navigation primitives for your React Native app.
 * 【2024-11-09】[clidey / whodb](https://github.com/clidey/whodb) - A lightweight next\-gen data explorer \- Postgres, MySQL, SQLite, MongoDB, Redis, MariaDB & Elastic Search with Chat interface
 * 【2024-11-08】[Kiranism / next-shadcn-dashboard-starter](https://github.com/Kiranism/next-shadcn-dashboard-starter) - Admin Dashboard Starter with Nextjs14 and shadcn ui